Grabher loses her first WTA tennis final in three sets

 Vorarlberg’s Julia Grabher lost her first final on the WTA tennis tour.
 The 26-year-old lost to Italy’s Lucia Bronzetti 4-6,7-5,5-7 in Rabat on Saturday, giving the 24-year-old from Rimini a 2-1 head-to-head lead.
 For Grabher it is still the biggest success on the tour so far.
 With the confidence she gained in Morocco, she now travels to Paris, where she meets Aranxta Rus of the Netherlands at the French Open on Tuesday.

 “It was a really tough and close game that I found my way into better and better and in the end there wasn’t much missing.
-I tried everything, never gave up, but risked too much in the decision, played too impatiently at times and the Big Points left out, the greater the disappointment about the outcome,” Grabher later analyzed her defeat on Facebook.
+I tried everything, never gave up, but risked too much in the decision, played too impatiently at times and the Big Points left out, the greater the disappointment regarding the outcome,” Grabher later analyzed her defeat on Facebook.

 The final of two unseeded and thus outsiders was also one for the first title on the tour.
 While it was Grabher’s premiere at this level, Bronzetti suffered a defeat in the final in Palermo last year.
 The world number 102. managed a break in the first game, but Grabher made up for the gap by halftime.
-But Austria’s number one could not correct the loss of service to 3: 4 in her third tour duel with an Italian this year.
+But Austria’s number one might not correct the loss of service to 3: 4 in her third tour duel with an Italian this year.

 The Dornbirner kept the pressure, went 3-1 in front in the third set, but then lost the thread or the upper hand and found herself four games later 3-5 behind.
 The world number 74. managed another rebreak and equalized to 5:5, but in a hard fought finish the last two games went to Bronzetti, who lives in Rimini.
 This leaves Yvonne Meusburger the last red-white-red winner on the WTA tour so far, the Vorarlberg native had won the Bad Gastein title in 2013.
 Grabher also failed to succeed Casablanca tournament winner Patricia Wartusch.